vrtbl/passerine/README.md

 *Syntactic macros*, quite simply, are bits of code that *hygienically* produce more code when invoked at compile time.
 Macros use a small, simple-yet-powerful set of rules to transform code.

-> \* Having read Doug Hoyte's exellent [Let Over Lambda](https://letoverlambda.com/), I understand the raw power of a rich *unhygenic* macro system.
+> \* Having read Doug Hoyte's excellent [Let Over Lambda](https://letoverlambda.com/), I understand the raw power of a rich *unhygenic* macro system.
 However, such systems are hard to comprehend, and harder to master.
 Passerine aims to be as simple and powerful as possible without losing *transparency*: hygienic macro systems are much more transparent then their opaque unhygenic counterparts.

 #### Hygiene
 Extensions are defined with the `syntax` keyword, followed by some *argument patterns*, followed by the code that the captured arguments will be spliced into.
 Here's a simple example: we're using a macro to define `swap` operator: